kimsh02/awns-rpi5/README.md

 1. Go into the project directory with `cd awns-rpi5`.

-1. Run `./install-docker.sh`.
-This will install docker as this is a docker project.

-1. Run `./install-gpsd.sh`.
-This will install and setup the GPS drivers (Optional: Test connection to the GPS dongle with `cgps`).
+1. Run `./install-tools.sh`.
+This will install and set up the GPS drivers as well as additional tools used in the build (Optional: Test connection to the GPS dongle with `cgps` after the script is finished running).